Health and Human Services Board

 Lee Isley serves as the pharmacist appointee on the Board of Health & Human Services.
 He completed his bachelor's degree in biology and his Doctor of Phamacy degree at Campbell University.
 He has been a pharmacist for five years, and is part-owner at Cramerton Drug.
 He is a member of Park Street United Methodist Church and the North Carolina Association of Pharmacists.
 He previously served on the Gaston County Board of Health.

 Dr. Klasing is the psychiatrist appointee to the Board of Health & Human Services and also is the immediate past chair.
 He holds a Doctor of Medicine degree from the University of Alabama at Birmingham and an electrical engineering degree from Vanderbilt University.
 He has practiced psychiatry in Gaston County for seven years, and is the medical director for psychiatry at CaroMont Health.

 David O. Kneen, MSW, LCSWA

 David Kneen serves as an at-large member of the Board of Health & Human Services.
-He is a licensed clinical social work associate in North Carolina, holding a Bachelor of Arts in psychology from Davidson College and a Master of Social Work from UNC Chapel Hill.
-He has served in medical social work and counseling for more than 17 years.
-He is currently a clinical social worker/therapist with Cold Water Counseling and also served as social work manager for Gaston Hospice, having served as a direct line hospice social worker there for five years.
+He is a licensed clinical social worker, holding a Bachelor of Arts in psychology from Davidson College and a Master of Social Work from UNC Chapel Hill.
+He has served as a social worker and counselor for 20 years and is currently the owner of and counselor with Cold Water Counseling.
+He is also a pastor with Exodus Church in Belmont.
 He and his wife have two sons.

 Dr. Lowry serves as the dentist appointee of the Board of Health & Human Services.
 She has practiced dentistry in Gaston County for the last 20 years.
 She holds a Bachelor of Science from Furman University and a Doctor of Dental Medicine degree from the Medical University of South Carolina College of Dental Medicine.